 The Bourne Conservation Trust has used this technique successfully to buy many parcels.
 In a few cases, the sellers arranged financing by "taking back " mortgages, enabling the land trust to raise money and pay off the purchases over time.

-Conservation Restrictions or Easements
+1. Conservation Restrictions

 A conservation restriction, also known as a conservation easement, is a legally binding agreement between a landowner and an agency or organization.
 The landowner retains title to the property, but extinguishes certain development rights in the property.